ericoporto/ags-manual-wiki/Character.md

     Character.IsCollidingWithObject(Object* obj)

-Checks whether the character's feet (ie. the bottom third of the character) are touching OBJ.
+Checks whether the character's feet (i.e. the bottom third of the character) are touching OBJ.
 This can be used to determine if the character is standing on the object.